CommonHuman-Lab/hexstrike-ai-community-edition/README.md

 </div>

 ## What is NyxStrike?

-NyxStrike is an AI-driven offensive security orchestration engine that transforms fragmented penetration testing into structured, automated attack workflows.

-It connects LLM agents with real-world security tools and executes full end-to-end attack chains — from reconnaissance to exploitation.
+NyxStrike connects LLM agents to real offensive security tools and executes full attack chains — from recon to exploitation.

 ---